sandialabs/Fugu/docs/source/introduction.rst

 Get Started
 *************
 1. Installation
-   - we recommend installing Fugu in a conda or virtual environment in Python 3.8.
+   - We recommend installing Fugu in a conda or virtual environment in Python 3.8.
 The requirements can be found in requirements3.txt
    - Dependencies include: Numpy, Scipy, NetworkX, Pandas, and Pytorch (for DS)
 2. Jupyter Notebook examples
    - Walk through our Jupyter Notebook examples as a first step into the world of Fugu.
 These can be found in the examples folder, in a folder labeled notebooks.
 We've outlined how we translate common algorithms and problems into Fugu brick formation.